yousiftouma/cygni-talent-deploy/readme.md

 1. On the server, change the group ownership of `/opt/cygni` to `deployers`.
 See `man chgrp`.

 1. On the server, change the permissions to allow the deployers group to read, write and traverse the `/opt/cygni` directory.
+See `man chmod`.

    Expected permissions are as follows: